rashilps/Miwok-translation-app/README.md

 <img src="https://github.com/rashilps/Miwok-translation-app/blob/master/Screenshot_20170818-233219.png" width="300" height="500">

-We start with creating 4 new activities apart from MainActivity which are NumbersActivity, ColorsActivity, FamilyActivity, and PhrasesActivity, all 4 activities are described in the following section:
+We started with creating 4 new activities apart from MainActivity which are NumbersActivity, ColorsActivity, FamilyActivity, and PhrasesActivity, all 4 activities are described in the following section:

 * Numbers Activity shows the translation of numbers 1 to 10.
 * Colors Activity shows the translation of different colors.